fernandoescolar/vscode-solution-explorer/README.md

 - `vssolution.openSolutions.selectedInOmnisharp` Sets whether to include prerelease packages when searching for NuGet packages.

+- `vssolution.openSolutions.inSettings` Sets whether solutions will be automatically loaded from the `dotnet.defaultSolution` parameter.

 - `vssolution.nuget.includePrerelease` Sets whether to include prerelease packages when searching for nuget packages.

 - `vssolution.nuget.codeDecorators` Sets whether to show NuGet package versions in the code.